jlindsey/ApkDownloader/README.md

 # ApkDownloader

-Simply and easily directly download an APK from the Google Play store.
+Simply and easily download an APK file from the Google Play store.

 ## Installation